instructure/instructure-ui/packages/ui-alerts/src/Alert/README.md

     <Figure.Item>If the alert requires user interaction to be dismissed, the alert should behave as a modal dialog.
 Focus should be set to the alert when it appears, remain in the alert until it is dismissed, and return to a logical place on the page when the alert is dismissed</Figure.Item>
     <Figure.Item>aria-live="polite" alerts will only be announced if the user is not currently doing anything.
 Polite should be used in most situations involving live regions that present new info to users</Figure.Item>
     <Figure.Item>aria-live="assertive" alerts will be announced to the user as soon as possible, but not necessarily immediately.
 Assertive should be used if there is information that a user must know about right away, for example, a warning message in a form that does validation on the fly</Figure.Item>
+    <Figure.Item>The aria-atomic=BOOLEAN is used to set whether or not the screen reader should always present the live region as a whole, even if only part of the region changes.
+The possible settings are: false or true.
+The default setting is false.</Figure.Item>
   </Figure>
 </Guidelines>
 ```